State cos may cut petrol prices by about one rupee - source

 Refiners discuss prices every two weeks and so far in this fortnight, spot FOB gasoline prices in Singapore have averaged $108.76 a barrel compared with $114.13 in the previous fortnight, according to Reuters calculations.

-Oil companies had earlier this month cut petrol prices considering the rupee average at 49.30 to a dollar, an Indian Oil Corp press release said.
-Since then, Reuters data shows the rupee has declined to an average 51.78.
+Oil companies had earlier this month cut petrol prices considering the rupee average at 49.30 to a dollar, an Indian Oil Corp (IOC.NS) press release said.
+Since then, Reuters data shows the rupee has decline to an average 51.78.

-India's three state fuel retailing giants, IOC, Hindustan Petroleum Corp and Bharat Petroleum Corp tend to move their prices in tandem.
+India's three state fuel retailing giants, IOC, Hindustan Petroleum Corp (HPCL.NS) and Bharat Petroleum Corp (BPCL.NS) tend to move their prices in tandem.

 Petrol is nowhere near as widely used as diesel in India -- accounting for around 10 percent of fuel demand compared with about 40 percent for diesel -- but it is high-profile because it powers many of the cars owned by the growing middle class.